Caring for your hens

 Once out of the cages, ex-battery hens adapt very quickly to a normal environment.
 Within a few hours they will be pecking at things, scratching at the ground, rolling in the dirt for a dust bath, stretching their wings open to the sun and just doing normal chicken activities.

-They are often a bit nervous of movement, because they have never been exposed to it before.
-They can take a few days to get use to things such as tree branches swaying in the breeze or leaves blowing around as well as everyday noises like traffic or dogs barking.
+They are often a bit nervous of movement, it can take a few days for the hens to get use to things such as tree branches swaying in the breeze or leaves blowing around as well as everyday noises like traffic or dogs barking.

 When you first let your hens out of the coop give them a small area to walk around in and explore.
 If you let them free range in a large area they may get disorientated and feel quite frightened.
 It’s better to start with small steps because EVERYTHING is new to them.

 Most hens settle in quite quickly but it is best not to handle them or spend too much time “fussing” with them for the first few days, but you do need to keep checking them to make sure they are alright, just a quick look in to the coop to make sure they are all OK.
-Try to keep other animals away from the coop if possible.
+Try to keep other animals, like barking dogs, away from the coop if possible.

 Make sure each hen knows where the food and water is.
 They have never had to find food and water before.
 Jiggling your finger in the water often gives them the idea.
-It may take them a while to grasp the concept of having to get up and walk to eat and drink.
 Check to make sure each hen is drinking and eating.

 Pick up any droppings from the straw every day and always make sure they have a fresh supply of food and water.